nsquared-team/draw-attention/readme.txt

 = 1.6.2 =
 * Added: Support for interactive images to work within jQuery UI tabs
+* Improved: Window resizing and redrawing of image hotspots
 * Fixed: Safari bug when navigating back to an image with a clickable area using the URL action

 = 1.6.1 =